ArgoCanada/bgcArgoDMQC/docs/paper.md

 - Calculate gain using carry-over factor (Bittig et al. 2018)
 - Output required variables and information for delayed-mode Argo files
 - Sufficient plotting features to do visual QC

+The main correction required by oxygen sensors is that they are usually off by a multiplicative factor (need appropriate references here).
+The factor used to correct this is referred to as the gain, _G_.
+The gain factor _G_ is calculated by computing the ratio between the raw oxygen values observed by the float and either climatological or reanalysis oxygen data (Johnson et al. 2015).
+The gain is then used to adjust the original oxygen data:

+*DOXY\_ADJUSTED = G\*DOXY*
+Where: *G = REFERENCE_DOXY/DOXY*

+The choice of reference data will depend on the nature of the observations obtained by the sensor.
+Some sensors, namely Aanderaa optodes, are capable of taking measurements in-air.
+These sensors can be compared to the National Centers for Environmental Prediction (NCEP) reanalysis data by computing the expected in-air partial pressure of oxygen using surface pressure data and the molar fraction of oxygen.
+Alternatively, if no in-air data is available, the observations can be compared to World Ocean Atlas climatological data at the surface, or at any other depth level designated by the user.

+The entire processing chain for calculating oxygen gain can be accomplished using the `bgcArgoDMQC` package is a few short steps.

 ## Conclusion